 Japan's climb to the top of the global car industry hasn't been easy.
 In the years leading up to and during the Second World War, Japan's motor vehicle companies were limited mostly to making trucks, buses, and military vehicles to support the country's Imperial policies.
-By the end of the war, Allied bombing had destroyed much of Japan's infrastructure for making vehicles, and in the years immediately after the war, the Allied occupation led by the United States continued to limit Japan's auto companies to making a small number of buses and trucks.2 Some of these companies caught a break in 1950 with the onset of the Korean War.
-The United Nations forces' war effort, led by the U.S., required vehicles and neighbouring Japan was a convenient place to provide them.
+By the end of the war, Allied bombing had destroyed much of Japan's infrastructure for making vehicles.
+In the years immediately after the war, the Allied occupation led by the United States continued to limit Japan's auto companies to making a small number of buses and trucks.
+Some of these companies caught a break in 1950 with the onset of the Korean War (1950-53).
+The United Nations forces' war effort, led by the U.S., required vehicles, and neighbouring Japan was a convenient place to provide them.

 The decades that followed brought new challenges for Japan's car companies.
 For example, in the 1950s and 1960s, Japan did not have many domestic buyers for its cars.
 These were the years before the country's big economic take-off, and few Japanese families were able to afford their own car.
 Japan's car companies therefore built cars for export to other parts of the world, like North America and Europe.
-But these early cars had an image problem: they were seen as affordable, but unstylish and had a reputation for being of "cheap" quality.
-(In the mid-1950s, Japan's Prime Minister "refused to be driven in domestic-made cars for fear they would break down.")3 reputation for reliability.
-As one Canadian automotive journalist described it, "Once decried as cheap junk, Japanese cars were becoming the standard for quality" (see Figure 2).4
+But these early cars had an image problem: they were seen as affordable, but unstylish, and had a reputation for being of "cheap" quality.
+In fact, it is reported that in the mid-1950s, Japan's own Prime Minister "refused to be driven in domestic-made cars for fear that they would break down."
 Japan adapted to and overcame these challenges.
-By the 1970s and 1980s, Japan's leading car companies had made improvements, and more and more consumers around the world were attracted to the affordability of Japanese cars and their improved
+By the 1970s and 1980s, Japan's leading car companies had made improvements, and more and more consumers around the world were attracted to the affordability of Japanese cars and their improved reputation for reliability.
+One Canadian journalist said that while Japanese cars were "once decried as cheap junk," they had become "the standard for quality (see Figure 2)."